ebpf-io/ebpf.io-website/src/posts/2020-11-20-ebpf-updates/index.md

   ![eBee, the eBPF mascot](logo.png)

 * [**Isovalent**](https://www.isovalent.com/), the company behind
-  [Cilium](https://cilium.io/), home of one of the eBPF maintainers, and one of the biggest eBPF contributor and consumer, **announced its $29M Series A financing round backed by Andreessen Horowitz, Google, and Cisco**.
-Here are the [announcement from the Cilium community](https://cilium.io/blog/2020/11/10/ebpf-future-of-networking/), the [TechCrunch interview](https://techcrunch.com/2020/11/10/with-29m-in-funding-isovalent-launches-its-cloud-native-networking-and-security-platform-based-on-ebpf-and-cilium/), or the [post on a16z's blog](https://a16z.com/2020/11/10/investing-in-isovalent/).
+  [Cilium](https://cilium.io/), home of eBPF co-maintainer Daniel Borkmann, and one of the biggest users of and contributors to eBPF, **announced its $29M Series A financing round backed by Andreessen Horowitz, Google, and Cisco**.
+  Here are
+  the [announcement from the Cilium community](https://cilium.io/blog/2020/11/10/ebpf-future-of-networking/), the [TechCrunch interview](https://techcrunch.com/2020/11/10/with-29m-in-funding-isovalent-launches-its-cloud-native-networking-and-security-platform-based-on-ebpf-and-cilium/), or the [post on a16z's blog](https://a16z.com/2020/11/10/investing-in-isovalent/).